PacketFire/packetfire_site/content/post/blue-boot2-root-writeup.md

 ```

 ### Preparing an attack
-First step was seeing if there was any exploit available for `ms17-010`
+The first step was to check if there were any exploits available for `ms17-010`

 ```
 msf5 > search ms17-010